astropy/astropy/docs/io/fits/appendix/header_transition.rst

 how a "card list" is distinct from that, or why operations go through the Header object, while some have to be performed through the CardList.

-So the primary goal of this redesign was eliminate the :class:`CardList` class altogether, and make it possible for users to perform all header manipulations directly through :class:`Header` objects.
+So the primary goal of this redesign was eliminate the ``CardList`` class altogether, and make it possible for users to perform all header manipulations directly through :class:`Header` objects.
 It also tries to present headers as similar as possible to more a more familiar data structure--an ordered mapping